MohamedAliMerali/React-18---Code-with-mosh/01 - Building components.md

 3. Run the web server "npm run dev"
 4. Open the @ you got on the browser

-Now open that folder with VS Code with "code ."
+Now open that folder with VS Code with the command: "code ."

 # Project structure